byhbt/thanh/_posts/2020-02-08-learn-scrapy.md

   - scrapy
 ---
 Notice:
-Here we just learn to drive a car, not to build an egine.
+Here we just learn to drive a car, not to build an engine.
 So I don't dig deeper into how crawler work

-As we know Scrapy is popular framework for crawling data.
+As we know *Scrapy* is a popular framework for crawling data.
 There is another library is called BeautifulSoup.

 **What is Scrapy?**